pankajjha/pj-scraper/README.md

 ## Scraping Model

-**se-scraper** scrapes search engines only.
+**pj-scraper** scrapes search engines only.
 In order to introduce concurrency into this library, it is necessary to define the scraping model.
 Then we can decide how we divide and conquer.

 #### Scraping Resources